jerryscript-project/iotjs/docs/devs/Writing-New-Module.md

 returned by the module does not match the `IOTJS_CURRENT_MODULE_VERSION` value of the running IoT.js instance, the module loading will fail.

-Please note that the dynamically loadable module only differs in the extra `IOTJS_MODULE` macro invocation from the static modules.
+Please note that the dynamically loadable module differs from modules mentioned before in the following points:

+* The entry point must be specified with the `IOTJS_MODULE` macro.
+* The shared module is not compiled with the IoT.js binary.
+* There is no need for the `modules.json` file.

 ## Module structure generator